kamnsv/openvas-smb/README.md

 machine with a readily available setup.
 Information regarding the virtual machine is available at <https://www.greenbone.net/en/testnow>.

+## Complete build

+For a complete build or rebuild, use the **rebuild** script.
+Here you can set the path for the installation.
+Use `chmod + x ./rebuild` once and then call `./rebuild` each time.

 ## Support

 For any question on the usage of `openvas-smb` please use the [Greenbone